8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.8.2.1 Deciding on an analysis

-Using this spreadsheet, we can start to form hypotheses about the data.
-For example, we can ask ourselves, “Can we predict overall grade using formative assessment scores?”
-For this, we will try to predict a response variable Y (overall grade) as a function of a predictor variable X (formative assessment scores).
-The goal is to create a mathematical equation for overall grade as a function of formative assessment scores when only formative assessment scores are known.
+When you explore datasets, it’s useful to identify hypotheses that you can test in the data through a model.
+For example, you can ask the question “Can we predict overall grade using formative assessment scores?”
+Then, you can use a model to explore the relationship between the response variable Y (overall grade) and a predictor variable X (formative assessment scores).
+The goal of this model is to create a mathematical equation that describes the relationship between overall grade and formative assessment scores when only formative assessment scores are known.

 8.8.2.2 Visualize data to check assumptions